-- 5. Self-defense (see glossary),

-- 6. Intent or lack of intent at the time the student engaged in the conduct, and

-- 7. The student's disciplinary history.
+- 1. Self-defense (see glossary), - 2.
+Intent or lack of intent at the time the student engaged in the conduct, - 3.
+The student's disciplinary history, or - 4.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct.